minh1609/Blogg/README.md

 ==> express:sess created from user id

 **express:sess.sig**
+(improve security for cookie)

-Using "keygrip" package, value of express:sess, and a key I set for cookie-session, we can create value for express:sess.sig
+Using "keygrip" package, value of express:sess, and a key I set for cookie-session(key for encrypting cookie), we get the value for express:sess.sig

 ```javascript
 const session =